 Organic, Natural, Humane, Non-GMO.....
 What do they mean?

 When faced with so many labels and certifications on our food these days, it can be confusing to know what they all mean and if a colorful stamp or phrase on food packaging is meaningful or just targeted marketing.
-Some certifications are federal government mandated for safety as well as transparency so that consumer know what they are buying.
+Some certifications are federal government mandated for safety as well as transparency so that consumers know what they are buying.

 The USDA National Organic Program (NOP) defines organic as follows: Organic food is produced by farmers who emphasize the use of renewable resources and the conservation of soil and water to enhance environmental quality for future generations.
 Organic meat, poultry, eggs, and dairy products come from animals that are given no antibiotics or growth hormones.
 Organic food is produced without using most conventional pesticides, fertilizers made with synthetic ingredients or sewage sludge, bioengineering, or ionizing radiation.
 Before a product can be labeled "organic," a Government-approved certifier inspects the farm where the food is grown to make sure the farmer is following all the rules necessary to meet USDA organic standards.
 Companies that handle or process organic food before it gets to your local supermarket or restaurant must be certified, too.